Parish of Yipunyah

 Yipunyah Parish is a Parish of Ularara County in north west New South Wales.
 It is at 29°58′47″S 143°59′38″E between Milparinka, New South Wales and Wilcannia and west of Wanaaring.

-The main economic activity of the prish is agriculture, but the landscape is an arid, treeless scrubland typical of the channel country and population rates are less than 1 person per 160 km².
+The main economic activity of the parish is agriculture, but the landscape is an arid, treeless scrubland typical of the channel country and population rates are less than 1 person per 160 km².
 Part of the parish is in the Nocoleche Nature Reserve.

 History

 The Burke and Wills expedition were the first Europeans to the area, passing a few miles to the west.

 Climate

 The climate is semi-arid, featuring low rainfall, very hot summer temperatures and cool nights in winter.